 Wow.

-If they if they could really do that, apparently that's gigantic.
+If they could really do that, apparently that's gigantic.

 Gets you a lot closer to fusion.

-The US has also published a roadmap to get us diffusion.
+The U.S. has also published a roadmap to get us to fusion.

-So the energy department appears to be doing a good job, uh, both in priorities and communicating.
+So the energy department appears to be doing a good job, both in priorities and communicating.

-Um I always talk about uh what's happening with living situations and especially senior citizens.
+I always talk about what's happening with living situations, especially senior citizens.

 The older people are far more likely to take on a roommate now.

-So if there are seniors who own a house and they don't want to leave their house, but it becomes too expensive to you know run the house by yourself.
+So if there are seniors who own a house and they don't want to leave their house, but it becomes too expensive to run the house by yourself.

-You know, it's not surprising if it's 20 somethings have roommates, but when the 70 somethings start getting roommates of other 70 somethings, then you've got something going on here.
+But when the 70-somethings start getting roommates of other 70-somethings, then you've got something going on here.

-So the uh number of people who are cohabitating with non-relatives is uh up quite a bit since 2021.
+So the number of people who are cohabitating with non-relatives is up quite a bit since 2021.

-So you know, I was telling you before that China seems to have adapted to the uh that one child thing better than we expected.
+So, yeah, I was telling you before that China seems to have adapted to that one-child thing better than we expected.

-So it it is uh it's useful to watch how society can adjust when it just has to.
+So it is a it's useful to watch how society can adjust when it just has to.

-And this living the the cost of living is so high that the seniors just have to adjust, they just won't be able to afford you know the the old kind of lifestyle where you can just live in a big house, I guess.
+They just won't be able to afford the old kind of lifestyle where you could just live in a big house, I guess.

-Um yeah, you're gonna see a lot of people cohabitating.
+So yeah, you're going to see a lot of people cohabitating.

 I think they'll be happier.